 I think it’s one of the primary reasons we can’t let ourselves be happy (and sabotage our own happiness).

-Only if everyone knew how liberating to ditch “the caring-too-much thing”.
+Only if everyone knew how liberating it was to ditch “the caring too much thing”.

 All very positive signs of living the best life you truly deserve.